Humza Yousaf defends Harry Potter studio trip amid Tory criticism

-HUMZA Yousaf has defended himself after being criticised by the Tories for taking his 12-year-old step-daughter on a Harry Potter studio tour.
+HUMZA Yousaf has defended taking his 12-year-old step-daughter on a trip to the Harry Potter studio following criticism from the Conservatives.

-The Sun reported the SNP Heath Secretary visited the Warner Bros. exhibition near London to celebrate the end of the school term.
+The Sun reported that the SNP Health Secretary visited the Warner Bros. exhibition near London to celebrate the end of the school term.

-But the Tories accused him of "unbelievable and terrible judgement" amid a spike in coronavirus cases in Scotland.
+But the Tories accused him of "unbelievable and terrible judgement" by taking a holiday amid a hike in coronavirus cases, with Scotland home to some of the worst-hit regions in Europe.

 Scottish Tory chief whip Stephen Kerr said: “When the going gets tough, the tough get going - to Harry Potter World.